project-chip/connectedhomeip/src/tools/interop/idt/README.md

 The Raspberry Pi is referred to as the "target environment" in this document.
 It is where all the "discovery" and "capture" work is performed.

-The "admin" computer is the machine used to connect to and control the pi, and to fetch artifacts which were created during capture from the pi.
+The "admin" computer is the machine used to connect to and control the RPi, and to fetch artifacts which were created during capture from the RPi.

-This repository may be used on both the admin computer and the target environment.
+This directory contains tools for use on both the admin computer and the target environment.

 ### Environment details